 Final Word

-Splits can make stocks look cheaper—but it’s the fundamentals that make ‘em truly valuable.
+Splits can make stocks look cheaper.